i8degrees/redstone-university/src/Part-II--Arithmetic-Unit/07_Subtractor/outline.md

 #### **Lesson 7.3: The Integration & Test**

-Connect your new Adder/Subtractor unit to your input registers and your two-digit display system.
+Connect your new Adder/Subtractor unit to your input interfaces and your two-digit display system.

 **The Experiment:**
 *   **Test 1 (Addition):**
     1. Set the **`Subtract`** lever to **OFF (0)**.
-    2. Set Register A to `0111` (7) and Register B to `0010` (2).
+    2. Set Input A to `0111` (7) and Input B to `0010` (2).
     3.  **Result:** The display correctly shows `09`.

 *   **Test 2 (Subtraction):**